SLClayton/telegram-echo-bot/README.md

 ## Pre-requisits

 ### OS

-This project was built using Ubuntu Linux, however it should work seamlessly on any modern Linux or MacOS version too.
-Windows users should consider [installing WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on their PC to run Linux.
-Or this project should still work with some minor changes if you know what you're doing.
+This project was built on Ubuntu Linux and should work on most modern Linux distributions or macOS without changes.
+On Windows, you can use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) for a smoother experience.
+If you prefer running everything natively on Windows, be aware you may need to make a few minor adjustments.

 ### Bot Token
 You will need to setup a telegram bot and obtain its bot token.